icarot/NSE_scripts/README.md

 **jupyter-notebook-discovery.nse**: Verify if a Jupyter Notebook is running on a host.

 **cpanel-discovery.nse**: Verify if a host is running cPanel/WHM service.

+**lighter-apispark.nse**: Verify if a host is running Lighter service, a REST API for Apache Spark on K8S or YARN.